xhayper/COTL_Internal/System/SaveFile.md

 # Save File

-Cult of the Lamb use `JSON` structure to save and load the save data, It's encrypted using the `AES` cryptographic algorithm,
+Cult of the Lamb use `JSON` structure to save and load the save data, it's encrypted using the `AES` cryptographic algorithm.

-The system can load both encrypted and unencrypted file, If the file starts with "E" then the game will treat the file as encrypted file.
+The system can load both encrypted and unencrypted file, if the file starts with "E" then the game will treat the file as encrypted file.

-Backup will be created everytime the game is saved, it have a limit for 10 backup per file.
+Backup will be created everytime the file is saved, it have a limit for 10 backup per file.

 ## Save File Structure